Ordovician: British stages and ages

-British stages

-The Tremadoc corresponds to the (modern) Tremadocian.
-The Floian corresponds to the lower Arenig; the Arenig continues until the early Darriwilian, subsuming the Dapingian.
-The Llanvirn occupies the rest of the Darriwilian, and terminates with it at the base of the Late Ordovician.

-The Sandbian represents the first half of the Caradoc; the Caradoc ends in the mid-Katian, and the Ashgill represents the last half of the Katian, plus the Hirnantian.
+The Tremadoc corresponds to the ICS's Tremadocian.
+The Arenig corresponds to the Floian, all of the Dapingian and the early Darriwilian.
+The Llanvirn corresponds to the late Darriwilian.
+The Caradoc covers the Sandbian and the first half of the Katian.
+The Ashgill represents the second half of the Katian, plus the Hirnantian.

+Ashgill

+The Ashgill Epoch, the last epoch of the British Ordovician, is made of four ages: the Hirnantian Age, the Rawtheyan Age, the Cautleyan Age, and the Pusgillian Age.
+These ages make up the time period from c.
+450 Ma to c.
+443 Ma.

+The Rawtheyan, the second last of the Ashgill ages, was from c.
+449 Ma to c.
+445 Ma.
+It is in the Katian Age of the ICS's Geologic Time Scale.

 Paleogeography and tectonics

 During the Ordovician, the southern continents were assembled into Gondwana, which reached from north of the equator to the South Pole.
 The Panthalassic Ocean, centered in the northern hemisphere, covered over half the globe.
 At the start of the period, the continents of Laurentia (in present-day North America), Siberia, and Baltica (present-day northern Europe) were separated from Gondwana by over 5000 km of ocean.
 These smaller continents were also sufficiently widely separated from each other to develop distinct communities of benthic organisms.
 The small continent of Avalonia had just rifted from Gondwana and began to move north towards Baltica and Laurentia, opening the Rheic Ocean between Gondwana and Avalonia.
 Avalonia collided with Baltica towards the end of Ordovician.

 Other geographic features of the Ordovician world included the Tornquist Sea, which separated Avalonia from Baltica; the Aegir Ocean, which separated Baltica from Siberia; and an oceanic area between Siberia, Baltica, and Gondwana which expanded to become the Paleoasian Ocean in Carboniferous time.
 The Mongol-Okhotsk Ocean formed a deep embayment between Siberia and the Central Mongolian terranes.
 Most of the terranes of central Asia were part of an equatorial archipelago whose geometry is poorly constrained by the available evidence.

 The period was one of extensive, widespread tectonism and volcanism.
 However, orogenesis (mountain-building) was not primarily due to continent-continent collisions.
 Instead, mountains arose along active continental margins during accretion of arc terranes or ribbon microcontinents.
 Accretion of new crust was limited to the Iapetus margin of Laurentia; elsewhere, the pattern was of rifting in back-arc basins followed by remerger.
 This reflected episodic switching from extension to compression.
 The initiation of new subduction reflected a global reorganization of tectonic plates centered on the amalgamation of Gondwana.